 The “Ghosts and the Gallows: Are you Afraid of the Dark?” tour gives you the opportunity to explore the old Carleton County Jail, one of North America’s most haunted buildings, in near darkness.
 The premium version of this tour will allow you extra time to explore the darkened cells and haunted hallways, and take part in a few fun challenges.

 The “Original Haunted Walk of Ottawa – Premium Edition” tour offers a dark twist on the tour that started it all!
-In addition to the classic local ghost stories of the Original Haunted Walk, you will be given the chance to explore the most haunted building in Ottawa, the Bytown Museum.
+In addition to the classic local ghost stories of the Original Haunted Walk, you will be given the chance to explore the oldest stone building in Ottawa, the Bytown Museum.
 You’ll never look at the city the same again!

 Haunted House on the Hill